-A colonoscopy is a medical test that examines your rectum and colon to investigate symptoms that may originate from the colon and rectum.
+A colonoscopy is a medical test that examines your rectum and colon to detect changes and abnormalities such as colon polyps or cancer, and investigate to discover the cause of symptoms that may originate from the colon and rectum.

 Based on international guidelines, if a first screening colonoscopy is negative and there is no family history or suspicion of genetically mediated colorectal cancer, screening colonoscopies can be done once in up to 10 years.
 However, the intervals that are appropriate for particular patients should be discussed with their doctors.

-Some preparation is necessary prior to colonoscopy to ensure a successful procedure.
+Some preparation is necessary prior to a colonoscopy to ensure a successful procedure, such as:

 There are several options available:

 Faecal Immunochemical Test (FIT)